-Despite the chaos some TV programs seem to endorse, having multiple trades in a room all trying to carry out their specific work is a recipe for disaster.
-You cannot be tiling the floor and installing the light fittings at the same time.
-A professional organisation will project manage the renovation so that products and trades people arrive at the right time.
-Having resources waiting around for something else to finish costs money.
+Despite the chaos some TV programs seem to endorse, having multiple trades in a room at one time all trying to carry out their specific work is a recipe for disaster.
+You can’t tile the floor and install the light fittings at the same time.
+A professional organisation will project manage the renovation so that products and tradespeople arrive at the right time — having trades waiting around for someone else to finish costs money.

-A real build schedule will have some buffer days built into it.
-If your project is efficient enough not to require them, you might be in the lucky situation of finishing ahead of schedule or having a couple of lay days in the middle.
-Make the most of these to recheck work carried out or in progress, as often an issue saved early is easier to rectify.
+A realistic building schedule will have some buffer days built into it.
+If your project is efficient enough not to require them, you might be in the lucky position of finishing ahead of schedule or having a couple of lay days in the middle.
+Make the most of these to recheck completed, or in-progress work.
 No issues?
-Great, use the time to organise the site, materials, the schedule, and tools.
+Great!
+Use the time to organise the site, materials, the schedule, and tools — there’s always something to do on a job site.

 DDIY (Don’t Do It Yourself)

-Taking on a project yourself, while economically appealing and perhaps even therapeutic, is usually not recommended.
-Very few of us have the broad range of skills required to pull a renovation together.
-Engaging professionals will ensure all elements are completed to industry standards.
-They not only have the skills and know-how, they also have contacts with suppliers, the right tools and people on hand to carry it out.
-This will cost more upfront, but it will save time in the long run and often saves serious issues.
-Hospital admissions through DIY accidents have risen dramatically over the years and TV shows that promote ‘doing it yourself’ have certainly contributed to that trend.
+Taking on a project yourself, while economically appealing and sometimes considered therapeutic, is usually not recommended.
+Very few of us have the broad range of skills and time required to pull a renovation together.
+Engaging the talent of a professional renovation company will ensure all elements are completed to industry standards on time.
+They not only have the skills and know-how, they also have contacts with suppliers, as well as the right tools and people on hand to carry it out.
+This will cost more upfront, but it will save time in the long run and often prevents serious issues from occurring.

-By all means, take inspiration from the TV programs, even enjoy them for their drama.
-But remember, reality TV is not reality.
+We’re all guilty of enjoying reality TV, and renovation shows have the added benefit of providing us with decorating inspiration.
+Just remember, reality TV is not reality.
 Trying to make a small saving up front can actually cost more in the long run.
 Keep the project, your abilities, and your time frames realistic.
-Don’t set your expectations up to fail – it might make boring TV but your renovation will run smooth and meet your requirements.
+Don’t set your expectations up to fail – it might make for boring TV, but your renovation will run smoothly and meet your requirements.